All about box turtles

 Young turtles, whose shells are not yet hardened, are the most seriously threatened by predation.
 Common predators are minks, skunks, raccoons, large birds, and rodents.

 Box turtles should be flourishing in urban areas.
 City yards offer everything they need—bog gardens, vegetable gardens, shade and fruit trees, insects, snails, worms, and hiding places.
 However, habitat destruction, automobiles, and illegal poaching for the pet trade are a constant threat.
-Habitat fragmentation caused by urban development is preventing many from locating mates, so they’re living out their lives without reproducing.
+Habitat fragmentation caused by urban development prevents many from locating mates, so they’re living out their lives without reproducing.

 The International Union for Conservation of Nature says in its 2021 report5 that 62.4 percent of all turtle species are classified as vulnerable, endangered, or critically endangered.